webmaster-z1lab/laravel-airbrake/README.md

 ```

 ### Exception Handler
-The easiest way to notify airbrake is through the laravel exception handler as shown in the following code snippet.
+To notify airbrake through the laravel exception handler as shown in the following code snippet.
 Inject or make a new instance
 of a Airbrake\Notifier object then pass a exception to the notify function.

 ```